iTwin/viewer-components-react/packages/measure-tools/README.md

 ### Measurement Property Widget

-Most applications will have a proprty grid widget in the lower right corner of the 9-zone UI.
+Most applications will have a property grid widget in the lower right corner of the 9-zone UI.
 Our measurements do not display properties in the element property grid, instead there is a separate widget that will display properties of any selected measurements.
 It normally is added as a separate tab to the same zone as the property grid.
 Below is example code from the 9-zone sample application with the measurement widget defined.

 In this code, the measurement widget is hidden until a measurement has been selected.
 With this code you can have measurements and elements selected and have two tabs to switch between properties of either.